isaacarnault/aws-efs/EFS_EC2.md

 </p>
 </details>

-- We will now connect to both EC2 instances using our `CLI` : we open two distinct windows<br>
+- We will now connect to both EC2 instances using our `CLI` : we open two seperate windows<br>

 - Use : `$ ssh ec2-user@your-ipv4-public-address -i EC2KP.pem`.<br>